JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 ## $\epsilon$-greedy Methods

-Given this, how do we decide on which action to take (above we just selected randomly)?
-If we use the greedy one, it might spend all its time exploiting a good action but not the *optimal* action.
-We can combat this by using $\epsilon-greedy$ methods, where we have a $1-\epsilon$ chance of taking the greedy action, and an $\epsilon$ chance to take any action at random (includes the greedy action).
-However, if we have a constant $\epsilon$, then even after an infinite number of iterations and convergence to the optimal value function, we will not take the optimal (greedy) action with more than $(1-\epsilon) + (1/n)\epsilon$ chance, where $n$ is the total number of actions possible.
+Given our action value function, how do we decide on which action to take?
+If we only choose the greedy (highest estimated value) action, the agent might spend all its time exploiting a good action without ever even exploring the *optimal* action.

+We can combat this by using $\epsilon-greedy$ methods, where we have a $1-\epsilon$ chance of taking the greedy action, and an $\epsilon$ chance to take an action at random (includes the greedy action).
+However, if we have a constant $\epsilon$, then even after an infinite number of iterations and convergence to the optimal value function, we will not take the optimal (which is now the greedy option) action with more than $(1-\epsilon) + (1/n)\epsilon$ chance, where $n$ is the total number of actions possible.

 ```python
 q_a = np.array([0.0] * len(q))